-On the 1st October, the Government launched a new consultation that is intended to future proof energy efficiency standards for new build housing from 2020 through to 2025 and beyond to Net Zero Emissions 2050.
+On the 1st October, the Government launched The Future Homes Standard Consultation, a new consultation that is intended to future-proof energy efficiency standards for new build housing from 2020 through to 2025 and beyond to Net Zero Emissions 2050.

 Options for Uplift to Part L In 2020